Giving Mediumship Readings

 Here’s an example:

 One mediumship student was spot on with everything he said.
-He told a woman in the crowd how her husband had passed away, a bunch of details about his personality, what the husband did for a living, and even the name of the family pet!
+For example, he told one woman how her husband passed away, what he did for a living, and even the name of his pet!

-Well, the woman burst into tears.
-The yellow umbrella had a LOT of significance to her.
+At that point, the woman burst into tears because the yellow umbrella had a lot of significance to her…

-When the gallery ended, the woman came up to my mentor and thanked her for the message about the umbrella.
-She went on and on about how happy she was to know her husband knew she was using his umbrella.
+When the reading was over, the woman thanked my mentor for the message.
+Then, she went on and on about how amazed she was to hear about the umbrella.

 The point is, of all the information that came through (including the pet’s name), the umbrella message made her feel most connected.